cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 Unit 3 then provided an introduction to threat modelling.
 During the lecturecast we learnt the difference between threats and vulnerabilities and reviewed several common threat modelling techniques.

-To further support my understanding of the different threat models and their features, I also reviewed a paper by Shevchenko et al (2018) that summarised the most common threat management and modelling methods currently in use
+To further support my understanding of the different threat models and their features, I also reviewed a paper by Shevchenko et al (2018) that summarised the most common threat management and modelling methods currently in use.

 ### Units 4, 5 & 6: Gaining Experience and Applying Initial Leanrings